CSB5/lofreq/installation.md

 ### Binary packages of versions before 2.1

-Binary packages before 2.1 used another way installation.
-There, you would `cd` to the newly created directory and (assuming you have admin rights) use the following to install LoFreq:
+Binary packages before 2.1 were installed differently: `cd` to the unpacked directory and (assuming you have admin rights) use the following to install LoFreq:

     bash binary_installer.sh